Allie Auton Flashes Her Pert Booty In A Speckled Thong Bikini While Soaking Up Some Sun At The Beach

 For the occasion, the Australian stunner left her blond hair down, parted in the center, and styled in loose waves.
 She accessorized with a pair of dainty earrings, a chunky bracelet, and several rings.

-Allie wrote a short caption about how she wants more beach days and added an emoji.
+Allie wrote a short caption about wanting more beach days and added an emoji.
 She gave credit to White Fox Boutique by tagging the online retailer in the picture.

-As usual, her avid fans loved the new update.
+As usual, avid fans loved the new update.
 In less than a day of going live on the social media platform, the post racked up more than 11,100 likes and over 100 comments.
-Many of her admirers took to the comments section and wrote compliments and adoring messages.
+Many of her admirers took to the comments section with compliments and adoring messages.

-“Gorgeous!
-Would love to be there with you right now,” one of her admirers wrote.
+"Gorgeous!
+Would love to be there with you right now," one user wrote.

 "What a lovely picture.
 You look so gorgeous.
 It looks beautiful where you are," gushed another fan.